mertvein/mVein-sigorta/README.md

 # mVein-sigorta
 - Vehicle insurance system with an amount of 10% of the sales price of all vehicles defined in qb-core!
-[QBCORE]
 - New QBCore

 # Showcase (tr)